 Assembly Member for Montgomeryshire

-Shadow Cabinet Secretary for Business, Economy, and Infrastructure
+Shadow Minister for Business, Economy, and Infrastructure

 Russell George is the Welsh Conservative Assembly Member for Montgomeryshire and has represented the constituency since 2011.
-Russell is the Shadow Cabinet Secretary for Business, Economy and Infrastructure with shadow responsibility for Mid Wales.
+Russell is the Shadow Minister for Business, Economy and Infrastructure with shadow responsibility for Mid Wales.
 His role as spokesperson for the Welsh Conservative Assembly Group also includes responsibility for Tourism.
 He also Chairs the National Assembly for Wales' Economy, Infrastructure & Skills Committee.

 Russell was born in Welshpool in 1974 and was brought up and attended school in Montgomeryshire.
 He has a degree in Information and Media Studies from the University of Central England.
 Russell was elected to Powys County Council in 2008 and was a member of the Council’s executive management board between 2008 – 2011.

 On his election to the National Assembly for Wales in 2011, he was appointed the Shadow Minister for the Environment and Sustainable Development before becoming Shadow Minister for Agriculture and Rural Affairs between 2014 – 2016.
 In May 2016, Russell was returned to the Assembly with an increased majority.

 Between 2013-2016, Russell set up and chaired the Assembly’s Cross Party Group on Digital Communications which campaigned for improvements in the availability of superfast broadband and mobile coverage in Wales and during the 4th Assembly he was an active member of the Assembly’s Environment and Sustainability Committee and the Petitions Committee.
 He currently Chairs the Cross Party Group on Transport.